Creating Value for our Stakeholders

 Employees

 We depend on the people in our group of companies for the success of our business.
-Together, we employed approximately 37,300 diverse and talented people worldwide at 2022 year end.
+Together, we employed approximately 40,300 diverse and talented people worldwide at 2023 year-end.

 The decisions we make on the procurement of products and services are based on our sustainability commitments and are aligned with organizations which share our values on this topic.
 Our commitment to responsible procurement focuses on integrating ESG considerations into our decision-making processes in a way that creates long-term and sustainable benefits.
 We also support local small- and medium-sized businesses by purchasing their products and services.
 For example, our local food catering is encouraged to use only natural and pesticide-free ingredients, and to purchase local products.
 As part of our Responsible Procurement Policy and Third Party Code of Conduct, we engage with our suppliers and contractors to influence the provision of environmentally friendly products and services for our business.